juan-sandoval0/exploration-planner/README.md

 6. Push to the branch (`git push origin feature/amazing-feature`)
 7. Open a Pull Request

-### Code Style

-- Follow PEP 8 guidelines for Python code
-- Use docstrings for all functions and classes
-- Add type hints where appropriate
-- Keep functions focused and modular

 ## License

 This project is provided as-is for demonstration purposes.

 ## Acknowledgments

-- Built with [Streamlit](https://streamlit.io/) for the web interface
+- Built w/ [Streamlit](https://streamlit.io/) for the web interface
 - Visualizations powered by [Plotly](https://plotly.com/) and [Folium](https://python-visualization.github.io/folium/)
 - Geospatial calculations using [GeoPy](https://geopy.readthedocs.io/)
 - Optimization algorithms using [SciPy](https://scipy.org/)

 ## Contact

-For questions or support, please open an issue on GitHub.
+For questions or support, contact juansd@stanford.edu

 ---

 **Note**: This is a demonstration application with synthetic data.
-All site locations, mineral estimates, and economic figures are illustrative and should not be used for actual mining operations.
+All site locations, mineral estimates, and economic figures are illustrative!